 The Department of Homeland Security regulations affect FWT options for international students during their first year.
 International students on F1 visas who have been in the country for less than nine months are generally* not eligible to work off-campus in the United States for any type of compensation—including pay, room and board, academic credit, graduation requirements, etc. As such, FWT options for first-year international students include:

-b) Defer their first FWT to the summer - This option allows first-year international students to wait until they have been in the US for nine months before doing their first FWT so that they are eligible to secure an internship in accordance with Curricular Practical Training (CPT) criteria (see below).
-First-year international students are guaranteed the summer deferral option but still need to submit a completed summer deferral application form by the October 31, 2014 due date.
-Applications forms are available here.
+- Defer their first FWT to the summer.
+This option allows first-year international students to wait until they have been in the U.S. for nine months before doing their first FWT so that they are eligible to secure an internship in accordance with Curricular Practical Training (CPT) criteria (see below).
+First-year international students are guaranteed the summer deferral option but still need to submit a completed summer deferral application form by the October 31, 2015, due date.
 International students who choose to defer their FWT to the summer and who are planning to work in the US must meet with the FWT Director to discuss securing a summer FWT that is directly connected to their academic work in order for it to be in compliance with CPT requirements.
-Similarly, students will need to meet with Bennington’s designated school official (DSO) Kate Child in the spring to secure necessary paperwork in time for the start of the FWT Summer Make-up period which runs June 15-July 31, 2015.
+Similarly, students will need to meet with Bennington’s designated school official (DSO) Kate Child in the spring to secure necessary paperwork in time for the start of the FWT Summer Make-up period which runs June 13–July 29, 2016.

-c) Apply for an FWT position in one’s home country - Students who select this option should speak with DSO Kate Child during the fall term regarding any potential concerns related to re-entry into the US at the completion of FWT.
+- Apply for an FWT position in one’s home country.
+Students who select this option should speak with DSO Kate Child during the fall term regarding any potential concerns related to re-entry into the US at the completion of FWT.

-d) Arrange an FWT position abroad - Students should research a country’s relevant visa requirements and remain in compliance with such requirements.
+- Arrange an FWT position abroad.
+Students should research a country’s relevant visa requirements and remain in compliance with such requirements.
 Students selecting this option should also speak with DSO Kate Child during the fall term regarding any potential concerns related to re-entry into the US at the completion of FWT.

-e) *Secure work as an intern with a recognized international organization - F1 students who land an internship with a recognized international organization (refer to list "C" within the linked list) within the meaning of the 59 Stat.
+- *Secure work as an intern with a recognized international organization.
+F1 students who land an internship with a recognized international organization (refer to list "C" within the linked list) within the meaning of the 59 Stat.
 669, International Organization Immunities Act are eligible to work for pay in the US during their first nine months in country and/or at anytime during their stay as an F1 student.
 Internships at these organizations do not need to be related to a student’s course of study and do not count toward Curricular Practical Training (CPT) or Optional Practical Training (OPT) allotments.
-(Visit the Department of Homeland Security website for more details regarding approved organizations, the application form and fee, and related processes.
-Applications can take 2-3 months to process.
+(Visit the Department of Homeland Security website for more details regarding approved organizations, the application form and fee, and related processes.)
+Applications can take two to three months to process.
 Therefore, this option requires students to research and secure a Field Work Term internship at an eligible site before the starting of fall term to allow enough time to process paperwork.

 First-year students who want to volunteer at a nonprofit organization are allowed to do so, but not for FWT.
 Due to F1 visa requirements, first-year international students are not able to receive any form of remuneration (housing, meals, transportation passes, etc) nor apply volunteer work towards an academically-required FWT, as any of the above would be considered a form of compensation and would violate visa regulations.
 In short, volunteering in the US without any form of compensation is allowed, but it is not an option for students to fulfill their first FWT requirement.